 Fishing, Food, & Fun

-With an average of over 40 boats competing in both tournaments, there’s a lot of fishing, of course, but also plenty of food and fun.
-Boats arrive from nearby Curacao, Aruba, and Venezuela to join with Bonaire’s fishermen.
-Dinners are held on the evenings of the events as well, so the event provides a unique opportunity to talk with Bonaire’s fishermen as well as those from the region.
+With an average of over 40 boats competing in both tournaments, there’s a lot of fishing, but also plenty of food and fun.
+Boats arrive from nearby islands of Curacao, Aruba, and even Venezuela to join with Bonaire’s fishermen.
+Dinners are held in the evenings of the events as well, so the event provides a unique opportunity for fisherman from around the region to engage in conversation.

 The International Tournament

-The International portion of the tournament is a Catch and Release Bill Fish tournament.
-There are great cash prizes for the overall winners, and there are many additional chances to win, such as the first-catch-of-the-day and various challenges throughout the day.
+The International portion of the tournament is a Catch and Release Billfish tournament.
+There are a variety of prizes for the overall winners, and there are many additional chances to win, such as the first-catch-of-the-day and various challenges throughout the day.
 There are valuable prizes for the categories of the largest each of tuna, wahoo, and dorado.
-Strikes are recorded as fish are caught, and then the fish is immediately released.
+Strikes are recorded as the fish are caught, and then the fish are immediately released.
 Catches can include blue marlin, sailfish, and white marlin, along with tuna and dorado (dradu in Papiamentu).

 The Local Fishing Tournament

 The local fishing tournament is open to boats of all sizes and anyone on Bonaire and is normally divided up into small boats and larger fishing vessels.
 The goal of this event is to recognize the skills of the local fisherman, allowing them to compete without taking away their catch.
 The local fishermen are aiming for fish for consumption rather than billfish.
 They are allowed to head out just before midnight and they are out all night and most of the day, returning to the dock to clean their fish and get them weighed in the afternoon, after nearly 15 hours on the water and it’s not unusual for the haul to be over 1200 pounds/550 kilograms.
 Bonaire’s fishermen have quite some skills, those that do it for a living, as well as the weekend warriors–those who enjoy it as a past-time.